Curriculum

 These classes will cover common therapeutic plant chemical families and specific constituents found in medicinal plants.
 This familiarity helps us understand how to better choose appropriate and safe herbs, make better formulations and make effective extracts.
 It will also help us integrate an energetic and scientific approach.

-Time: 8 hours in person.
+Time: 8 hours live

 • Plant Ecology